pinc-official/pinc-docs/docs/introduction.md

 Components are rendered by using it's uppercase identifier as a html tag name. <br />
 All uppercase html tags are assumed to be components and are searched for in your application. <br />
-If they cannot be found, PiNC fails compiling.
+If they cannot be found, pinc fails compiling.

 :::info
 As you can see, we don't have to import our component anywhere. <br />
-PiNC resolves all components automatically by its name, which means that every component needs to have a unique name.
+pinc resolves all components automatically by its name, which means that every component needs to have a unique name.
 :::

 ## Using Slots